 ROUNDMAP™ is an integrated business framework, incorporating Advanced Business Modeling, Adaptive Strategy, Agile Customer Development, and Attractive Positioning, to drive Situational Growth.

-1) We encourage you to continue reading if your organization has a need for a staff member that has the mental, social, and moral capacity to inspire, direct, lead, manage, guide, advice, govern, innovate, and transform the entire organization across the functional barriers.
+1) We encourage you to continue reading if your organization has a need for a staff member that has the mental, social, and moral capacity to inspire, direct, lead, manage, guide, advice, govern, innovate, and transform the entire organization across the functional, mental, and data silos.

 2) By Situation, we mean the key internal and external factors that may impact your business’ performance.
 By Situational Growth™, we mean the Obtainable Growth Rate (OGR), determined by the business situation, as a portion of the Available Growth Rate (AGR).
 By Driving Situational Growth, we mean to aim for or surpass the OGR.

 To face today’s environmental, social-economical, and political challenges, in a predominantly digital and global marketplace, firms need to prepare themselves nonstop for change.
 Business-as-usual is a luxury few can afford.
 In fact, for the next 5-10 years, business-as-unusual will be the norm as we evolve through a technology-driven, long-wave business cycle.

 Harvard’s Heidi Gardner has found that: “As innovation hinges more and more on interdisciplinary cooperation, digitalization transforms business at a breakneck pace, and globalization increasingly requires people to work across national borders, the demand for executives who can lead projects at [the disciplinary] interfaces keeps rising.”